 Co-presented by The Soraya’s Arts Education team

-In collaboration with the Arts Education team at the Younes and Soraya Nazarian Center for the Performing Arts, the LAJS is proud to present the education program Triumph of the Spirit: Holocaust Stories Through Music, culminating in two concerts on Tuesday, April 18, 2023 at 10 am and 12 pm.
+In collaboration with the Arts Education team at the Younes and Soraya Nazarian Center for the Performing Arts, the LAJS was proud to present the education program Triumph of the Spirit: Holocaust Stories Through Music with two concerts on Tuesday, April 18, 2023 at 10 am and 12 pm.

 Geared for grades 4-12, Triumph of the Spirit celebrates the power of music as a tool for survival, resilience and resistance.
 The program also gives students an introduction to concepts related to the symphony, including orchestral instruments, composition, conducting and more.

-The program consists of a series of in-class workshops and a culminating concert that will feature the stories of three extraordinary Holocaust survivors and the music that they created against all odds: Shony Braun, Władysław Szpilman, and Herbert Zipper.
+The concert featured the stories of three extraordinary Holocaust survivors and the music that they created against all odds: Shony Braun, Władysław Szpilman, and Herbert Zipper.